fedbiomed/fedbiomed/docs/user-guide/secagg/certificate-registration.md

-# Registration of Certificate and Network Parameters of FL Parties
+# Joye-Libert Registration of Certificate and Network Parameters of FL Parties

-Fed-BioMed relies on the MP-SPDZ library for conducting multi-party computation and also uses the MP-SPDZ network infrastructure for MPC, where each party runs an MP-SPDZ instance listening on an IP and port.
-In order to proceed with Multi-Party
-Computation (MPC) in federated experiments, each participating party is required to register the network parameters of all the other participating parties.
+If Joye-Libert secagg scheme is activated, Fed-BioMed will use the MP-SPDZ library for conducting multi-party computation and also uses the MP-SPDZ network infrastructure for MPC, where each party runs an MP-SPDZ instance listening on an IP and port.
+In order to proceed with Multi-Party Computation (MPC) in federated experiments, each participating party is required to register the network parameters of all the other participating parties.
 The registration must be done before the experiment.

+!!! warning "Attention"
+    Certificate registration and IP configuration are necessary only for Joye-Libert secure aggregation scheme.

 ## Registration Through CLI